 A Creditors Voluntary Liquidation or CVL is commenced by you as the director or shareholder of your company when your company is insolvent.
 This type of Company Liquidation is not commenced by your company's creditors.

 If you think that your company is insolvent then you might need to read the legal definition of the word "insolvent" as several duties fall on you as a director if your company is insolvent (in the strict legal sense of that word).
 The definition of "insolvency" or more correctly the phrase "inability to pay debts" is found in Section 123 of The Insolvency Act 1986.
 In general terms an insolvent company is one that cannot pay its debts as they fall due or its liabilities exceed its assets.

 A CVL or Creditors Voluntary Liquidation involves a liquidator realising all of the assets of your company then distributing the sums raised to creditors in an order of priority set down in law.

 When your company is insolvent you, as a director of your company, have a duty to take insolvency advice.
-You may be more interested to know that you also have a duty in law to review the situation to see if steps other than a liquidation is best for creditors.
-That review provides you time to plan the best outcome (for you as a director and creditors) rather than being rushed into what might be an unnecessary Creditors Voluntary Liquidation.
+You may be more interested to know that you also have a duty in law to review the situation, and take advice, to see if steps other than a liquidation is best for creditors.
+That review, with a Licensed Insolvency Practitioner, will enable you to plan the best outcome (for you as a director and for the creditors) rather than being rushed into what might be an unnecessary Creditors Voluntary Liquidation.

 The review might suggest a better approach than a Creditors Voluntary Liquidation such as: